Purple Reign: A Fan’s Guide to Touring Prince’s Paisley Park

 On your tour of Paisley Park, you’ll start in the Paisley Park atrium and see Prince’s recording studio, the Paisley Park soundstage, and museum-like exhibits featuring items from Purple Rain and Prince’s performances.

-For the latest information, including special exhibits and events, visit the Paisley Park website.
+For the latest information, including unique exhibits and special events, visit the Paisley Park website.

 Have You Visited Paisley Park?